 10. Rock ‘Em Sock ‘Em Robots

 Rock ‘Em Sock ‘Em Robots haven’t changed too much over the years—even their colors have stayed basically the same since they were first manufactured in 1964—though new versions are a bit smaller.
 (The set above is from 1966.)
 The charm of the Robots remains intact, however, as they’ve always been manipulated by human hands for rockin’ and sockin’.
 The Robots even go by the same names as they did back in the sixties—the Red Rocker and the Blue Bomber.
 Sure, you can rock and sock on a computer screen, but isn’t it more fun to do it the traditional way?

-John Spinello invented the battery-powered board game back in 1965 as a new spin on classic electrified wire loop games often seen at fairs and carnivals.
+John Spinello invented the battery-powered board game back in the early 1960s as a new spin on classic electrified wire loop games often seen at fairs and carnivals.
 The game is such an enduring hit that only one new piece has ever been added to it—back in 2004, Milton Bradley held a competition for the latest addition, and “brain freeze” won, putting a tiny ice cream cone inside the cranial cavity of good old “Cavity Sam.”

 Update: Spinello didn't get rich off his creation.
 He sold the idea for $500 and never got any royalties.
 In 2014, when he was having some health problems, strangers on the Internet started raising money to help him out.